DevExpress-Examples/asp-net-web-forms-grid-search-in-column-chooser/Readme.md

 ## Implementation Details

-Create an input element and append it to the column chooser dom elements.
+Create an input element and append it to the column chooser DOM elements.

 ```js
 var _createElement = function (tag, parent) {